alacritty/alacritty/README.md

 missing features and bugs to be fixed, but it is already used by many as a daily driver.

-Precompiled binaries will eventually be made available on supported platforms.
+Precompiled binaries are available for Windows through [appveyor](https://ci.appveyor.com/project/jwilm/alacritty).
-This is minimally blocked on a stable config format.
+Precompiled binaries for other platforms are minimally blocked on a stable config format.
 For now, Alacritty must be built from source.

 ## Further information